Augmentations and immersed Lagrangian fillings: Every augmentation is induced by an immersed filling

+\begin{proof} \dr{Again using (B1) we can assume $\mathcal{C}$ has no handleslides near the two cusps that are joined by the Pinch Move.
+From Axiom \ref{ax:1dim} the differentials agree in the two regions where the cusp sheets exist, so that $\mathcal{C}$ extends over the surface.} \end{proof}

-\begin{remark} Although we will not need to use them in our proof of Theorem \ref{thm:main}, it is also easy to give necessary and sufficient conditions for an MCF to extend over the remaining moves. \begin{enumerate} \item Any MCF can be extended over the Pinch Move ($\leftarrow$ direction) or the Unknot Move ($\rightarrow$ direction).
-(This is easy to see directly, but also follows from the fact that there are conical Legendrian cobordisms realizing these moves that have embedded Lagrangian projections; cf. \cite{EHK, BST}.) \item An MCF can be extended over the Clasp Move ($\leftarrow$ direction) if and only if $\langle d_\nu S_{k+1}, S_k \rangle = 0$ where $R_{\nu}$ is the region where the crossings will appear and $S_k$ and $S_{k+1}$ are the two crossing sheets. \end{enumerate} \end{remark}
+\begin{remark} Although we will not need to use them in our proof of Theorem \ref{thm:main}, it is also easy to give necessary and sufficient conditions for an MCF to extend over the remaining moves. \begin{enumerate} \item Any MCF can be extended over the Unknot Move ($\rightarrow$ direction).
+(This is easy to see directly, but also follows from the fact that there are conical Legendrian cobordisms realizing these moves that have embedded Lagrangian projections; cf. \cite{EHK, BST}.
+The same comment applies to the $\leftarrow$ Pinch Move.) \item An MCF can be extended over the Clasp Move ($\leftarrow$ direction) if and only if $\langle d_\nu S_{k+1}, S_k \rangle = 0$ where $R_{\nu}$ is the region where the crossings will appear and $S_k$ and $S_{k+1}$ are the two crossing sheets. \end{enumerate} \end{remark}